-The Senior Leadership Team includes the Head Teacher and two Deputy Head Teachers, who are responsible for the day to day operation of the academy trust, in particular organising the teaching staff, facilities and pupils.
+The Senior Leadership Team (SLT) includes the Head Teacher and two Deputy Head Teachers, who are responsible for the day to day operation of the academy trust, in particular organising the teaching staff, facilities and pupils.
+The Special Needs Coordinator (SENDCO) is also a member of the Senior Leadership Team.